- Director, Neurological and Behavioral Outcomes Center, UH Cleveland Medical Center

 - Professor, CWRU School of Medicine

-Martha Sajatovic, MD holds the Willard Brown Chair in Neurological Outcomes at University Hospitals Cleveland Medical Center (UH CMC) and directs the Neurological and Behavioral Outcomes Center at UHCMC/Case Western Reserve University.
+Martha Sajatovic, MD holds the Willard Brown Chair in Neurological Outcomes at University Hospitals Cleveland Medical Center (UH CMC) and the Rocco L. Motto Professorship in Child & Adolescent Psychiatry.
+Dr. Sajatovic directs the Neurological and Behavioral Outcomes Center at UHCMC/Case Western Reserve University.
 She has subspecialty certification in Behavioral Neurology & Neuropsychiatry.
 Dr. Sajatovic is a Professor of Psychiatry and Neurology at Case Western Reserve University School of Medicine (CWRU) in Cleveland, Ohio.

 Dr. Sajatovic is a researcher, educator, and clinician who has devoted herself to studying and treating traditionally, hard-to-treat populations with central nervous system disorders.
 Dr. Sajatovic's research interests have focused on neuropsychiatric outcomes of brain disorders across the life-span, including epilepsy, stroke, Alzheimer's disease, and other types of dementia and Parkinson's disease.
 She also has research interests in self-management of chronic health conditions such as hypertension and diabetes, health disparities, and health rating scales used in clinical trials.